davidubuntu/carto-p2p/README.md

 ## Acknowledgments

-* Thanks to the carto examples which make me insipired to code this simple web
+* Thanks to the carto examples which insipired me to code this simple web
 * I am insipirated by Carto technology which make me realize about powerful and beauty o GIS visualization